Modern History Playlist

 Attlee’s Statement (20 February 1947), Independence and Partition

-On 20 February 1947, British PM Clement Attlee declared that British rule in India would end by June 1948.
-This statement acknowledged the inevitability of independence but left open the question of unity, paving the way for partition.
+On 20 February 1947 , British PM Clement Attlee declared that British rule in India would end by June 1948 .
+This statement acknowledged the inevitability of independence but, by hinting at transferring power to 'more than one central authority', paved the way for the partition of India.

-On 20 February 1947, British PM Clement Attlee declared that British rule in India would end by June 1948.
-This statement acknowledged the inevitability of independence but left open the question of unity, paving the way for partition.
+On 20 February 1947 , British PM Clement Attlee declared that British rule in India would end by June 1948 .
+This statement acknowledged the inevitability of independence but, by hinting at transferring power to 'more than one central authority', paved the way for the partition of India.

 | Date | Event | Significance |